 There’s nothing like a little drizzle or fog to scare away the crowds.
 Even if the day just calls for a tiny bit of rain, I find that the trails are much less crowded.
 (Plus sometimes the sun comes out after the rain.)
 If you’re prepared with rain gear, a bad weather hike is a great way to find quiet trails.

 Avoid Easy Trails

-The easiest trails are great for all kinds of hikers including beginners, families, etc. And since lots of types of hikers can hike easy trails, they all do.
+The easiest trails are great for all kinds of hikers including beginners and families.
+And since lots of types of hikers can hike easy trails, they all do.
 All at once.
-Easy trails be crowded, yo.
+Easy trails are crowded!
 In contrast, only fitter, more experienced hikers can tackle difficult trails.
-And since there are less experienced hikers, difficult trails are much quieter.
+And since there are fewer experienced hikers, difficult trails are much quieter.

 Don’t Hike Short Trails

 Just like easy trails, short trails get crowded since most people have time for an hour or two on the trail.
 But once you start looking at hikes that take more than 6 or 8 hours to complete, the crowds really thin out.

 Find an Alternate Route

 You can get to some popular destinations by more than one trail.
 The main route is usually super busy, but the alternate routes are often nearly deserted.
 (Of course you’ll have to deal with the masses when you get to your destination, but perhaps the quiet on the way there will be worth it?)
 Pick up a trail map and see if you can find another way to get to your favourite spot.